top of page

 Smart spending, open decisions, and a community built for everyone.

-Now, we own our home here and spend our days enjoying the community we love — Scoops ice cream with our daughter, afternoons at EE Robinson and Gary Pirkle Park, bingo at the American Legion, and meals at Homespun.
+Now, we enjoy our home here and spend our days enjoying the community we love.
+We visit Scoops ice cream with our daughter, spend afternoons at EE Robinson and Gary Pirkle Park, play bingo at the American Legion, and enjoy meals at Homespun and the Diner.
 On lunch breaks, we’ve even been known to hit the splash pad.

 Professionally, I bring over a decade of experience in accounting, operations management, and leadership.
-I’ve managed financial analysis, reporting, and auditing for growing organizations, streamlining processes and ensuring compliance.
-I know how to work with budgets, lead teams, solve problems, and make decisions that balance a long-term vision with day-to-day needs — skills I believe our city council needs now more than ever.
+I’ve managed financial analysis, reporting, and auditing for international organizations, streamlining processes and ensuring compliance.
+I know how to work with budgets, lead teams, solve problems, and make decisions that balance a long-term vision with day-to-day needs.
+These are skills I believe our city council needs now more than ever.

 Education